 Directions:

-- Combine balsamic vinegar and your chosen creamy base in a mixing bowl.
+- Mix the balsamic vinegar with your chosen creamy base in a bowl.

 Tips for the Perfect Dressing